marqo-ai/marqo/examples/ImageSearchGuide/ImageSearchGuide.md

  'http://host.docker.internal:8222/image2.jpg']
 ```

-All the local image are on a local server for marqo to access now.
+All the local image are on a docker server for marqo to access now.

 ### Add images to index